Vietnam.vn - Nền tảng quảng bá Việt Nam

 2(1).jpg

 Mr. Nguyen Van Ha, a local resident, said: “The project has reclaimed hundreds of hectares of land from the people for many years but the construction was unfinished and then abandoned.
 People saw the abandoned land as a waste, so some people used it to plant acacia trees.
-Two cultural houses of two residential areas were completed many years ago, but people left them abandoned, causing cattle to defecate there.
+Two cultural houses of two residential areas were completed many years ago, but people left them abandoned, causing cattle to defecate.
 Recently, the investor continued to complete the construction and then closed the doors.
 The houses are not in use so they have signs of deterioration, it looks very pitiful.”

 Regarding this issue, Mr. Nguyen Dinh Thanh - Vice Chairman of Thanh Chuong District People's Committee, said: The investor announced that the project has basically completed the infrastructure items.
-However, the production land of the people that was previously planned has not been distributed to the people, so the district has not dared to accept the handover for fear of "leaving the child in the lurch".
+However, the production land of the people that was planned before has not been distributed to the people, so the district has not dared to accept the handover for fear of "leaving the child in the lurch".

 1(3).jpg